Mermaids (2003 film): Plot

 Diana discovers that Venus is forced to work at the cafe because the owner Earl Barker has taken her pearl tiara: her birthright of magic that gives anyone who holds it power over the owner.
 Diana forces Earl to give up the tiara and also finds a large seashell, the birthright of another mermaid.
-Venus realizes that it belongs to Earl's middle-aged wife Betty who has forgotten her mermaid heritage.
+Venus realizes that it belongs to Earl's middle-aged wife Betty, who has forgotten her mermaid heritage.
 Venus returns the shell, but Betty decides to stay on land because she has a human daughter.

 The three sisters learn that Mallick has discovered their father's body and is keeping it in a freezer.
 They confront him, but Mallick has researched mermaids and knows that they must grant one wish to anyone who asks for it.
 He asks them to find him a chest of sunken treasure.
-The sisters agree, but work on a plan: Venus finds the gold, Diana finds their father's body, and June asks for Randy's help accidentally revealing her true identity as a mermaid though Randy accepts this and is happy.
+The sisters agree, but work on a plan: Venus finds the gold, Diana finds their father's body, and June asks for Randy's help, accidentally revealing her true identity as a mermaid which Randy happily accepts.
 When the sisters deliver the gold, the police also arrive at Mallick's warehouse.
 When they check the freezer, the merman's tail has transformed back into legs as the freezer is dry, and they arrest Mallick for murder.

 June worries that Randy is ignoring her and Venus confesses that she used her siren ability to make Randy forget the events of the previous few days to keep the sisters' mermaid secret safe.
 June is crushed, but decides to stay on land in hopes of another chance with Randy.
 Venus wants to stay with her as all her previous time on land has been as a prisoner and she wants to explore it on her own terms.
 To the surprise of her sisters, Diana decides to stay on land as well so that she can watch over her younger sisters as their father would have wanted.
 The film ends on the implication that the three sisters will have many other adventures together.